ilias404/HTB-Sherlocks/TellyHTB/README.md

 # Task 2: When was the Telnet vulnerability successfully exploited, granting the attacker remote root access on the target machine?

-Right-clicking packet number 25 and selecting ```Follow > TCP Stream``` should allow us to see the entire conversation between the attacker and the system:
+Right-click packet 25 and select ```Follow > TCP Stream``` to reconstruct the full Telnet session between the attacker and the server.

 ![firstexploit.png](/TellyHTB/screenshots/firstexploit1.png)